stanleymbogholi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Printing all the groups the user is part of
+Script that changes the owner of the file